elasticRTC/elasticrtc-tools/README.md

          us-east-1        US East (N. Virginia)
          us-west-1        US West (N. California)
-         us-west-2        US West (Oregon) --aws-key-name value
+         us-west-2        US West (Oregon) --stack-name value
-      [Mandatory] Name of Amazon EC2 key pair to be configured in nodes --stack-name value
       [Mandatory] Cluster name.
 It must start with letter, contain only alphanumeric characters and be unique in selected region.
 White